rjnp2/facial_landmark_detection_using-cnn/README.md

 Description
 Use Convolutional Neural Network to detect facial landmark in an image.

-## We will use the following steps to create our text recognition model.
+## We will use the following steps to create our Facial Landmark Detection model.

 1. Collecting Dataset
 2. Preprocessing Data